- October 30, 2018

 - Daniel Yannuzzi

-We understand the unique business and legal challenges faced by clients in the aerospace and defense industry and that is why clients turn to us when a thorough appreciation of the industry is required to come to grips with issues quickly and efficiently to deliver valuable advice in real time.
+In sum, we understand the unique business and legal challenges faced by clients in the A&D industry and that is why clients turn to us when a thorough appreciation of the industry is required to come to grips with issues quickly and efficiently and deliver valuable advice and solutions in real time.

 Antitrust & Competition